arezayan/Adaptive-weights-PINN-caseE/README.md

-# AWPINN fow solvinf 3D flow over buildings
+# AW-PINN for solving 3D flow over buildings
-Adoptive weights Physics-Informed Neural networks for solving 3D turbulent flow in steady-state condition. flow over a big cities in Japan.
+Adoptive weights Physics-Informed Neural networks for solving 3D turbulent flow in steady-state condition. flow over a big cities in Japan. two types of optimization is used simultaneously , Adam and L-BFGS.
+A kind of novel adaptive method for weight balance is applied for making the trainer more robust.
+L2 regularization in Adam optimization is considered.

 @author: Amirreza
 contact me : arezayan87@gmail.com